MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

 ##### Tools

-It's recommended that you standardize your workload's use of data orchestration tools.
-The tools should be able to provide a data pipeline that can group activities and has built-in automation.
+We recommend that you standardize your workload's data orchestration tools.
+The tools should be able to provide a data pipeline that can group activities and that has built-in automation.

-[Azure Data Factory](/fabric/data-factory/data-factory-overview) pipeline can be an initial choice.
-It has the capability to connect and process many data sources with efficiency.
-You can also consider [Azure Synapse Analytics](/azure/synapse-analytics/overview-what-is) that combines big data and data warehousing, featuring Data Lake, Apache Spark, and Synapse T-SQL.
-It also integrates with Azure Data Factory for ETL capabilities.
+A [Azure Data Factory](/fabric/data-factory/data-factory-overview) pipeline can be an initial choice.
+It can connect and process many data sources efficiently.
+You can also consider [Azure Synapse Analytics](/azure/synapse-analytics/overview-what-is), which combines big data and data warehousing and supports data lakes, Apache Spark, and Azure Synapse SQL.
+It also integrates with Data Factory for ETL.

-For preparing training data, [Azure Maching Learning pipeline](/azure/machine-learning/concept-ml-pipelines) offers specialized features that can automate tasks such as data collection and processing.
+For preparing training data, [Azure Maching Learning pipelines](/azure/machine-learning/concept-ml-pipelines) provide specialized features that can automate tasks like data collection and processing.

-Certain open source software like Pandas (for data preparation) and Scrapy are popular choices.
+Open-source technologies like Pandas (for data preparation) and Scrapy are popular choices.

 #### MLOps

-Model training involves selecting appropriate algorithms and providing them with preprocessed historical data and observations to learn patterns and make predictions.
+Model training is the process of selecting appropriate algorithms and providing them with preprocessed historical data and observations to enable the model to learn patterns and make predictions.

-Training the model (feature engineering) and hyperparameter tuning are iterative processes and expensive.
-In each iteration, data scientists track results with combinations of data, code, and parameters. **Use repeatable pipelines for tracking experiements** with minimum manual effort until the right level of accuracy is achieved.
+Training the model (feature engineering) and hyperparameter tuning are iterative processes, and they're expensive.
+During each iteration, data scientists track results with combinations of data, code, and parameters. **Use repeatable pipelines to track experiements** with minimum manual effort until the right level of accuracy is achieved.

-Another operational challenge is provisioning and scaling of **specialized compute resources** where experiments are conducted.
-Also **packaging and publishing models** should be done efficiently.
+Another operational challenge is provisioning and scaling **specialized compute resources** where experiments are conducted.
+Also, you should **package and publish models** efficiently.

-Teams may start with UI-based development for ease, but as they become more confident, transition to a code-based approach.
+Teams can start with UI-based development to reduce challenges, and, as they become more confident, transition to a code-based approach.

 ##### Tools

-We recommended that you use tools that can **track machine learning experiments** by capturing details such as code versions, environments, parameters, runs, and results.
-MLFlow is one such open-source framework.
-Consider using Azure Machine Learning (AML) Workspaces that are [MLFlow-compatible](/azure/machine-learning/concept-mlflow) and provide a streamlined workflow for data scientists, managing productivity and reproducibility in their projects.
-To manage code development with source control tracking, integrate the ML pipeline with source control like GitHub or use file shares.
+We recommended that you use tools that can **track machine learning experiments** by capturing details like code versions, environments, parameters, runs, and results.
+MLflow is one such open-source framework.
+Consider using Azure Machine Learning workspaces, which are [MLflow-compatible](/azure/machine-learning/concept-mlflow) and provide a streamlined workflow that enables data scientists to manage productivity and reproducibility in their projects.
+To manage code development with source control tracking, integrate the machine learning pipeline with source control like GitHub, or use file shares.

-The hosting compute can also influence the choice of a workflow orchestrator.
-If your application is hosted on Azure Kubernetes Solution (AKS), consider Kubeflow.
+The hosting compute can also influence your choice of a workflow orchestrator.
+If your application is hosted on Azure Kubernetes Service (AKS), consider using Kubeflow.

-If you're considering AML, we recommend starting with the [Azure Well-Architected Framework perspective on Azure Machine Learning](/azure/well-architected/service-guides/azure-machine-learning) to make sure you understand how this product can help the WAF quality concerns of the workload.
+If you're considering Azure Machine Learning, we recommend that you start with the [Azure Well-Architected Framework perspective on Machine Learning](/azure/well-architected/service-guides/azure-machine-learning) to make sure you understand how the product can help you with the Well-Architected Framework quality concerns of the workload.

 Part of the benefit of the process is to optimize personal time.
 Data scientists typically need specific tools and SDKs to effectively conduct exploratory data analysis (EDA) and experimentation from their workstations.
-Evaluate if prebuilt options in Azure Machine Learning are suitable, if not store workstation configuration or maintain approved VM images for this work.
-One example of such an image to take as a starting point would be offerings like the [Data Science Virtual Machine (DSVM)](/azure/machine-learning/data-science-virtual-machine/overview).
+Evaluate whether prebuilt options in Azure Machine Learning are suitable.
+If not, store workstation configuration or maintain approved VM images for this work.
+One example of an image that you can use as a starting point is the [Data Science Virtual Machine (DSVM)](/azure/machine-learning/data-science-virtual-machine/overview).

-Note that in certain cases, use of VMs might be disallowed by policy.
-Look for alternatives such as adding Microsft DevBox and Azure Virtual Desktop.
-Also consider using Docker to bootstrap with machines with prebuilt images.
+Note that, in certain cases, the use of VMs might be disallowed by policy.
+Look for alternatives, like adding Microsft Dev Box and Azure Virtual Desktop.
+You can also consider using Docker to bootstrap machines that contain prebuilt images.

-However, as this stages matures and extended experiements are needed, move to managed compute instance and prefer options that are integrated as part of the workflow.
+However, as this stage matures and you need extended experiements, move to managed compute instance and prefer options that are integrated as part of the workflow.
 Evaluate if you can use [Azure Machine Learning compute instance](/azure/machine-learning/concept-compute-instance) for training and inferencing for development and testing purposes.
 The compute clusters are capable of handling large datasets and complex models.

-AML provides both code-based solutions through the SDK and low-code options such as automated machine learning and the visual designer.
+Azure Machine Learning provides both code-based solutions through the SDK and low-code options such as automated machine learning and the visual designer.
 The Python SDK offers multiple ways to train models, each with distinct features.
 Azure ML also supports advanced optimization and distributed computing technologies like ONNX Runtime Trainings ORTModule, DeepSpeed, and LoRA to speed up the training process.

 #### GenAIOps